chef/chef-web-docs/content/chef_compliance_phase.md

 #### InSpec Input

-You can pass['Chef InSpec inputs'](https://docs.chef.io/inspec/inputs/) to the Chef InSpec runner.
+You can pass ['Chef InSpec inputs'](https://docs.chef.io/inspec/inputs/) to the Chef InSpec runner.
 Chef InSpec inputs were previously called `attributes` and you will set them in an `['audit']['attributes']` hash in your attributes file.
 Any data added to `['audit']['attributes']` as a hash is passed to Chef InSpec as individual attributes.

   ```ruby